kletobias/p2022/_projects/transformations-as-the-backbone-of-a-modular-mlops-pipeline.md

 #### Version Control for Code and Data

 A [scripts/universal_step.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/scripts/universal_step.py) script can import both the dataclass and function.
 It instantiates the dataclass with parameters from the [configs/transformations/mean_profit.yaml](https://github.com/kletobias/advanced-mlops-demo/tree/main/configs/transformations/mean_profit.yaml) YAML file, then calls the transformation [dependencies/transformations/mean_profit.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations/mean_profit.py).
 Meanwhile, DVC treats each transformation as a separate stage, referencing that same base name in [dvc.yaml](https://github.com/kletobias/advanced-mlops-demo/tree/main/dvc.yaml) (via overrides, deps and outs).
-When any detail of the transformation changes—be it in the code or the config, or the input/output file(s), or the metadata file — DVC reruns only that step without invalidating the entire pipeline.
+When any detail of the transformation changes-be it in the code or the config, or the input/output file(s), or the metadata file - DVC reruns only that step without invalidating the entire pipeline.

 This ensures that for every single execution a snapshot is created for each referenced file by DVC.
 Rollbacks are easy to perform, and any guesswork regarding which parameter values were used for any previous execution is eliminated.
 DVC maintains a cache under `.dvc/cache/`.